Courage Is Power: Art as a

 Courage Is Power

 I haven't quite completed this painting.
-The wolf is only in the underpainting stage.
+The wolf is only midway completed.
 As a part of my painting process I take time to consider if I feel a spiritual connection with my work.
 If not, then I won't complete it.
-I have a purpose for every painting, but if I can't feel it, I make whatever changes are necessary.
+I have a purpose for every painting, but if I can't feel it, I stop painting until I make whatever changes I feel are necessary.

-I believe this gives viewers the ability to see something personal in my paintings, something that has meaning in it for themselves, from their point of view.
-Even a cute picture of a duckling or a kitten can have some inner connection to capture something special or inspirational.
+I believe this gives viewers the ability to see something personal in my paintings, something that has meaning in it for themselves from their point of view.
+Even a cute picture of a duckling or a kitten can have some inner connection to a person that captures something special or inspirational.

 Courage Is Power For Everyone